 - Product Sales: Revenue models on product sales from manufacturing activities can be quite attractive business models to follow due to their scalability.
 Selling higher volumes can better cover the fixed costs and therefore increase profits than selling small volumes.
 One of the most famous examples is the iPhone of Apple where nearly all costs are variable costs through outsourcing the production while the fixed costs (mainly development costs) are covered by large sales volumes worldwide.
 Examples of such revenue model templates in Excel can be found in the Manufacturing cost and profit per unit model or the Manufacturing Company Model.
 Important to note also, in the case of manufacturing activities, increasing volumes might also lead to fixed costs jumps over time as additional production capacity will need to be installed.
 There are also many variations possible where the input parameters vary (e.g. in the case of renewable energy projects such as solar parks or wind parks where the sun hours or wind hours vary from year to year).

-- Sale of Services: Another common revenue model is the sale of services, such as maintenance services, project related services such as from consulting or construction projects or education services as shown in the Language School Financial Model Template.
+- Sale of Services: Another common revenue model is the sale of services, such as maintenance services, project-related services such as consulting or construction projects, or education services as shown in the Language School Financial Model Template.

 - Subscriptions: Subscription revenue models have been used for many years, especially for newspapers or other informative news content.
 The subscription model focuses on retaining customers and therefore locking customers in to repeat their purchases, which is the main quality of this model.
 In recent years, many software companies underwent a transformation and sold their products as a service instead of selling the product one time: Software as a Service (SaaS).
 Another attractiveness of a subscription model is that revenues can be charged upfront, which provides liquidity to the Example financial model temples which focus on subscriptions as the main source of revenues are SaaS Financial Model 1, SaaS Financial Model 2, Website / App Financial Model, Mobile App Financial Model or the Fitness Center Financial Model.

-- License Revenues: Licenses provide the right to use a brand, trademark or a patent in exchange for ceding a part of the revenues.
-The advantage for customers is that they do not have to incur costs to acquire know-how upfront, instead, they can benefit from established know-how and processes.
+- License Revenues: Licenses provide the right to use a brand, trademark, or patent in exchange for ceding a part of the revenues.
+The advantage for customers is that they do not have to incur costs to acquire know-how up front, instead, they can benefit from established know-how and processes.
 In many cases, 1% – 2% revenues are paid as a license fee, e.g. in the case of a restaurant chain franchise.
 See the Restaurant Chain Valuation Model.

 - Other: There are many more revenue models which slightly vary in their characteristics and natures of such revenues starting from financial income, capital gains, etc.